Subscribe to updates

 A collaborative approach to mental health and wellbeing promotion and prevention of 'deaths of despair'

-The report pack stated that island communities face mental health-related challenges such as access to mental healthcare, geographic isolation, stigma and socioeconomic factors.
-It recommends particular consideration be given to mental health and suicide prevention training for all residents of the Isles of Scilly, alongside membership of the Orange Button Community Scheme.
+The report noted that island communities face mental health-related challenges such as access to mental healthcare, geographic isolation, stigma and socioeconomic factors, and recommended particular consideration to mental health and suicide prevention training for all residents of the Isles of Scilly, alongside membership of the Orange Button Community Scheme.

 -